 The Edwin Harness Mound was explored by generations of archaeologists beginning with Ephraim Squier and Edwin Davis around 1840.
 They excavated two shafts into the central portion of the mound uncovering the remains of two eight foot square timber enclosures, one of which contained a partially cremated burial associated with a copper plate and a large platform pipe.
 Their collection of artifacts is now at the British Museum.

 Frederic Putnam excavated about one quarter of the mound for the Peabody Museum in 1885.
 Putnam discovered additional "burial chambers" and considerable numbers of artifacts such as copper plates, copper ear spools, shell beads, flint knives, and remnants of textiles.

-Warren K. Moorehead excavated the southern portion of the mound in 1897 for the Ohio Historical Society.
+Warren K. Moorehead excavated the southern portion of the mound in 1897 for the Ohio Historical Society (now, as of 2014, the Ohio History Connection!).
 Moorehead explored the mound by excavating an extensive series of tunnels following lines of burials in small, domed chambers.